labilezhu/istio-insider-en/docs/source/index.md

 ### About the Author
 My name is Mark Zhu, a middle-aged programmer with little hair.
-I'm not an Istio expert, not even an Istio Committer, not even an employee of a major Internet company.
+I am just an entry-level Istio/Envoy contributor, and for the time being I have only raised some github issues and documentation Pull Requests.

 Why do I learn from others and write a book when my level is limited?
 Because of this sentence:
 > You don't need to be great to get started, but you do need to get started to be great.